Videography

 Do

-• checkmarkFrame shots with graphics in mind.
+• checkmarkFrame shots with graphics and social media formats in mind.

 Don't